Name: Crispin Duenas

 What is the best part about representing Canada?

-The best part about representing Canada thus far has been walking with the full Olympic team in the 2008 and 2012 Olympic Opening Ceremonies.
+The best part about representing Canada thus far has been walking with the full Olympic team in the 2008, 2012, 2016 Olympic Opening Ceremonies.
 Nothing has been more exhilarating than wearing the maple leaf on my back with pride and joining with my fellow athletes as we show the world what Canadians can do on and off the playing field.